alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 ```

 Another way to go is to use the `QueuingBasicConsumer(model)` and then `(BasicDeliveryEventArgs)consumer.Queue.Dequeue();` for extracting the message in a loop.

-### Routing

-*Direct Exchange*

-Messages are routed to the specified queue using the routing key.

-*Topic Exchange*

-Routing behaves very much like for the direct exchange.
-However, routing keys can have several terms separated by dots.
-E.g. `package.fast.international`.
-Queues listen to various keys by using wildcards.
-E.g. `package.*.international`. `*` is the wildcard for one word. `#` is the hashtag for multiple words.

-*Fanout Exchange*

-The routing key is ignored.
-Message is sent to all bound queues.

-*Headers Exchange*

-Routing is based on the message headers which are set through `IBasicProperties::Headers` property.
-Matching is done for all headers or for any.

 ### Reliability options